wp-plugins/subscribe2/ReadMe.txt

 = My host has a limit of X emails per hour / day, can I limit the way Subscribe2 sends emails? =

+This is the second most common question I get asked (the first being about emails not being sent which quote often ends up here anyway!).
 This is more commonly called 'throttling' or 'choking'.
 PHP is a scripting language and while it is technically possible to throttle emails using script it is not very efficient.
 It is much better in terms of speed and server overhead (CPU cycles and RAM) to throttle using a server side application.

-So, Subscribe2 does not and never will offer a throtting option.
-To solve the problem speak to your hosting provider about changing the restrictions, move to a less restriction hosting package or change hosting providers.
-Alternatively, there may be another WordPress plugin that can provide this functionality.
+In the first instance you should try to solve the problem by speaking to your hosting provider about changing the restrictions, move to a less restricting hosting package or change hosting providers.

+If the above has not put you off then I spent some time writing a Mail Queue script for Subscribe2 that adds the mails to a database table and sends then in periodic batches.
+It is available, at a price, [here](http://wpplugins.com/plugin/76/wordpress-mail-queue-wpmq).

 = Why is my admin address getting emails from Subscribe2? =